vwkd/code-system/src/languages/rust/data type/string.md

 ## String literal

-string slice
+- is string slice
-has static lifetime
+- has static lifetime
-stored of binary, loaded in memory of binary
+- string stored in binary, loaded in memory of binary